Datil pepper: Origin

 The origin of the datil pepper began after the Treaty of Paris in 1763.
-Over 100,000 acres of land was obtained by Andrew Turnbull, a Scotsman, and lead numerous families of workers from Mediterranean countries to Florida via Minorca, which is a Spanish island acquired by the British.
+Over 100,000 acres of land was obtained by Andrew Turnbull, a Scotsman, and led numerous families of workers from Mediterranean countries to Florida via Minorca, which is a Spanish island acquired by the British.
 This Floridian land was later established by Turnbull as New Smyrna.
 Turnbull later continued to search for more newcomers whilst many Greek conscripts were left in Mahon, Minorca.
 The Minorcans felt an absence of civil and religious rights in Minorca, therefore decided to explore better living options in America.
 For a year, Turnbull recruited 1400 colonists and voyaged across to Florida.
 450 Mediterranean people died from the dangerous circumstances of the voyage.
 The environment in New Smyrna was also not optimal for living and working, which resulted in survivors fleeing north to St. Augustine.
 After the American Revolution, the remainders living in St. Augustine gained possession of a few acres of land and slaves.
 Historic research suggest that the datil pepper was journeyed through St. Augustine from Minorca.
 Others believe that the peppers were received through Turnbull's slaves, the Mandingos.
 There were no Capsicum chinense being cultivated at this time in the Mediterranean region, further suggesting that the pepper originated elsewhere and not in Minorca.

 Other origin stories argue that slaves from New Smyrna were in West Indies, where an abundance of common peppers were accessible.
 It is said that Mandingos were transported from West Indian slave markets via British ships, such as from Havana to Florida.
 The strong priorities of seasoning for Africans influenced the British slaves to incorporate chilies into their staple foods.
 Chili peppers were loaded on to ship vessels along with the slaves.
 Trading via ships is the next nearest source of the datil pepper arriving in Florida because of trading from Cuba and West Indies along the North American coast.
 From there, the datil pepper seeds could be grown to provide a plentiful supply.
 Research deduced that there is a possibility that the St. Augustine datil pepper belongs to the same plant and species such as the Habanero pepper.
 However, it is improbable that the pepper was given to the Minorcans from the Africans in New Smyrna because it had little connections with Cuba.